Updated on 14 November 2017

 Yet perhaps the most impressive touch was the flowers, because they were personalized!
 Before our stay, the hotel concierge had been in touch to ask me a few questions, including what my favourite flowers were.
 Lo and behold, a beautiful bunch of peonies!
 Tearing ourselves away from our suite, we headed down to dinner…

-The twotwentytwo Restaurant (no capitals) is the more casual cousin to the Winter Garden.
+For our London staycation, we chose to eat at twotwentytwo Restaurant (no capitals), the more casual cousin to the Winter Garden.
 The decor is stunning, with wood-panelled walls, comfy leather armchairs, flattering low-light and my favourite feature – an open fire!

 The staff were really attentive.
 Our waitress overheard me saying that I could do with glasses for the menu and brought me some nifty illuminating ones!
 We started our meal in style with a yellow fin tuna tartare for me…so fresh and nicely seasoned with chilli and lime.